Automatic Environment Cleanup in Garden Cloud and Enterprise

 We kept hearing a totally reasonable concern, though: once you’ve given all your Kubernetes devs access to on-demand, in-cluster environments (and made them oh so happy), how do you keep your infrastructure bill in check?
 Devs love their environments, and they’re gonna put them to use.

-deployed with every pull request.
+The same goes for preview environments deployed with every pull request.
 It’s great to give your QA team and code reviewers a working version of the application they can reference during the review process.
 But cloud infrastructure doesn’t come for free, and especially on larger dev teams, costs from environments can get out of hand quickly.
 You don’t want your ops people spending their days monitoring and manually tearing down environments—all you’ve done then is shifted wasted time from one team to another.

 Enter automatic environment cleanup